Azure-Samples/functions-apim-managed-identity/README.md

 ## Features

-This example deploys the following resources:
+This example covers the following use cases:

-* Private backend Azure Function App.
-* Azure API Management instance.
+* Azure Function App to Azure API Management authentication using a Managed Identity.
-* Public Untrusted Azure Function App.
-* Public Trusted Azure Function App.
+* Azure API Management to Azure Function App authentication using a Managed Identity.

 ## Getting Started